webpapaya/fhs-slides/master_7_better_test_assertions.md

 ----

-> As shop owner I want the list of employees to be capitalized, so I can read it better.
+> As shop owner I want the list of employees to be capitalised, so I can read it better.

 ----